Sylvia is dedicated and passionate about inspiring and empowering you to cook and eat well using fresh local seasonal produce.

 Improve your life to a new level of good health, enjoyment and happiness in the kitchen.

-In January 2007 Sylvia established her small home-style hands-on cooking school.
-Since then has been teaching food and cooking to eager guests and students.
-She simultaneously ran a diverse range of highly popular cooking classes through Adult Education Launceston and also coaches cooking in private one-on-one classes in people’s own homes.
+In January 2007 Sylvia established her boutique home-style cooking school teaching food and cooking to like-minded eager guests and culinary students.
+She simultaneously ran a diverse range of highly popular cooking classes through Adult Education Launceston and also provides personal cooking coaching in private one-on-one classes in people’s own homes.

 For many years she has been assisting people to achieve their full potential in the kitchen by teaching cooking skills that have transformed their lives for the better forever.
 Read the many reviews from happy students and guests here.